dragonflyoss/d7y.io/docs/advanced-guides/rate-limit.md

 ---
 id: rate-limit
-title: Rate Limit
+title: Rate Limits
 slug: /advanced-guides/rate-limit/
 ---

 This document describes how to configure rate limiting for Dragonfly.

 The following diagram illustrates the usage of download rate limit, upload rate limit, and prefetch rate limit for the client.

 ![rate-limit](../resource/advanced-guides/rate-limit/rate-limit.webp)